vtexdocs/dev-portal-content/docs/vtex-io/Getting-Started/getting-started-3/vtex-io-documentation-2-prerequesites.md

 Now that you have completed the basic setup for VTEX IO, it is time to configure your account to leverage the full power of the VTEX Store Framework.
 This guide will walk you through two essential prerequisites: [Setting your account's Edition app](#step-1---setting-your-accounts-edition-app) and [Implementing the VTEX Intelligent Search](#step-2---implementing-the-vtex-intelligent-search).

-By fulfilling these prerequisites, you will ensure that your store is ready to harness the VTEX Store Framework's capabilities, avoiding any potential technical issues during the implementation process.
+By fulfilling these prerequisites, you will ensure your store is ready to harness the VTEX Store Framework's capabilities, avoiding potential technical issues during the implementation process.

 ## Step by step